antrea-io/antrea/site/docs/master/getting-started.md

 ### Deploying Antrea in EKS and GKE

 Antrea can be deployed in NetworkPolicy only mode to an EKS cluster or a GKE cluster, and enforce NetworkPolicies for the cluster.

-To deploy Antrea in an EKS cluster, please refer to [the EKS installation guide](eks-installation.md).
+* To deploy Antrea in an EKS cluster, please refer to [the EKS installation guide](/docs/eks-installation.md).
-To deploy Antrea in a GKE cluster, please refer to [the GKE installation guide](gke-installation.md).
+* To deploy Antrea in a GKE cluster, please refer to [the GKE installation guide](/docs/gke-installation.md).

-### Deploying Antrea with IPsec Encyption
+### Deploying Antrea with IPsec Encryption

 Antrea supports encrypting GRE tunnel traffic with IPsec.
-To deploy Antrea with IPsec encyption enabled, please refer to this [guide](ipsec-tunnel.md).
+To deploy Antrea with IPsec encryption enabled, please refer to this [guide](/docs/ipsec-tunnel.md).

+### Deploying Antrea with Custom Certificates

+By default, Antrea generates the certificates needed for itself to run.
+To provide your own certificates, please refer to [Securing Control Plane](/docs/securing-control-plane.md).

 ### Antctl: Installation and Usage